robmisasi/eslint-plugin-headers/README.md

 # eslint-plugin-headers

-Rules for detecting, enforcing, and preserving certain elements of file headers.
+Rules for checking and automatically inserting file headers.

 ## Installation